How To Make A Simple Calculator in Python? A Complete Guide

 About The Project Calculator in Python

-To start creating the Program For Calculator In Python, make sure that you have PyCharm IDE installed in your computer.
+To start creating the Program For Calculator In Python, make sure that you have PyCharm IDE installed on your computer.

 Recommendations

-By the way if you are new to python programming and you don’t know what would be the the Python IDE to use, I have here a list of Best Python IDE for Windows, Linux, Mac OS that will suit for you.
+By the way, if you are new to Python programming and don’t know what Python IDE to use, I have here a list of Best Python IDE for Windows, Linux, and Mac OS that will suit you.

 I also have here How to Download and Install Latest Version of Python on Windows.